calvinw/BusMgmtDoltDatabase/docs/RestApiBusMgmtDoltDatabase.md

 **Format:** `benchmarks {YEAR} view`
 **Available Years:** 2018, 2019, 2020, 2021, 2022, 2023, 2024

-These views combine data from `new_company_info`, `financials`, and `new_financial_metrics` to provide a complete picture of company performance with both raw financial data and calculated ratios.
+These views combine data from `company_info`, `financials`, and `financial_metrics` to provide a complete picture of company performance with both raw financial data and calculated ratios.

 #### 7. Segment Benchmark Views (by Year)
 **Format:** `segment benchmarks {YEAR}`